BartMassey/project-grading-tools/README.md

 projects, nor re-create already-created grading directories and files.

+The `autograding.py` script here will update the `GRADING.txt` for *initial* portfolio-style project submissions based on simple heuristics.

-Various scripts for things are also here, and should be documented.
+Various other scripts for things are also here, and should be documented.